HanimHank/recircle-cup/_posts/2017-09-21-avoid-leakage.markdown

 ![Leakage]({{ site.url }}/static/leakage1.png)

-### The cup is not resting directly below your cervix.
+### 3. The cup is not resting directly below your cervix

 The position of your cup in relation to your cervix is an important factor in causing leakages.
 The cup needs to be resting just below your cervix.
 If the cup is not directly below, the blood can slide down the side of your cup and out from your vagina.
 The image below demonstrates this position.